 - Users can keep track of the state of their emails with ease using flags.

 - IMAP allows users to rename, delete and create mailboxes on the server, and they can move messages between mailboxes.

 - IMAP uses minimal local storage, and users can access it on the web without an email client.

 - Users can easily migrate with IMAP.

 - Internet hackers can easily breach the IMAP protocol authentication mechanism if an unencrypted connection is used.

 - It is mandatory to have an internet connection to read, reply, or search messages on IMAP.

 - Users may need to pay for more extensive mailbox storage on the server.

 IMAP and POP are the commonly used protocols for email retrieval.
 Unlike IMAP, where users do not need to download their messages from the server, POP downloads all new messages from the server for users.
 Plus, after the messages download, they disappear from the server.

 Users cannot access all their messages from different devices using POP because the previously downloaded messages are no longer available on the server.
-POP is suitable for users who generally use a single device to check their emails.
+POP is suitable for users who use a single device to check their emails.
 Still, for users that travel and need to access their email from multiple devices, the IMAP protocol is recommended.